Etiquette and Cultural Expectations in Tanzania: Dos and Don'ts

 In Zanzibar, you might be tempted to stroll around in shorts and swimwear, but remember the island is predominantly Muslim.
 On the beach, you can get away with skimpy attire, but as soon as you set foot in a village, be sure to cover up.
 I’ve seen locals stop girls walking through Stone Town (Zanzibar’s Old Town) in bikini tops, and ask them to put clothes on, so people do notice if you flaunt the dress code.

 You might be inspired to buy a kanga – a colorfully printed wrap that local women use as skirts, headwraps, and baby slings.
-When wearing one, keep modesty in mind and don’t tie it so tightly around your waist; it’s better if your curves aren’t clearly outlined.
+When wearing one, keep modesty in mind and don’t tie it tightly around your waist; it’s better if your curves aren’t clearly outlined.

 Etiquette when visiting villages